secretstartups/handbook/content/handbook/engineering/infrastructure/change-management.md

 For instance, a large end-user may choose to avoid doing a software release during a maintenance window to avoid any chance that issues may affect their release.

-Furthermore, avoiding information overload is necessary to keep every stakeholder’s focus.
+Furthermore, avoiding information overload is necessary to keep every stakeholder's focus.

 To improve communication the following are recommendations for high criticality Changes: